giraffe44/WhatsThat/README.md

 how to run app: npm run web or npm run android the whatsthat app behaves similar to whatsapp and similar messenger apps.

+had an issue with expo camera on web, so installed node_modules using yarn and it was fixed.